Last Updated: Feb 10, 2019

 In one human study, pumpkin seed extracts treated a woman carrying a pork tapeworm known as T. solium. according to some research, they were able to expel canine tapeworms and other intestinal parasites. (*) In addition, according to other research, they were able to expel canine tapeworms and other intestinal parasites. (*)

-Pumpkin and squash seeds are considered good plant-based source of the amino acid tryptophan, which the body converts to serotonin and then melatonin, the "sleep hormone."
+Pumpkin and squash seeds are considered a good plant-based source of the amino acid tryptophan, which the body converts to serotonin and then melatonin, the "sleep hormone."

 At 121 mg per ounce of dried raw seeds, it is slightly higher than other seed/nut varieties. (*)